nimzthedev96/ReGraph/README.md

 ### Running the application locally

 1. Download this repository
-2. Configure environment variables in backend/config.env
+2. Configure environment variables in backend/config.env\
-   `DB_CONNECTION_STRING="Insert your Mongo Atlas DB connection string here"` `UPLOADS_FILE_PATH=Directory/to/save/uploaded/files`
+   `DB_CONNECTION_STRING="Insert your Mongo Atlas DB connection string here"`\
+   `UPLOADS_FILE_PATH=directory/to/save/uploaded/files`
-3. Navigate to the backend directory and start the backend application by running `npm run start`
+3. Navigate to the backend directory and start the backend application by running\
+   `npm run start`\
    _Note that the backend application needs to be started before the frontend application_
-4. Then navigate to the frontend directory and start the front end application by running `npm run start`
+4. Then navigate to the frontend directory and start the front end application by running\
+   `npm run start`\
    Your browser should open the application on localhost.

 <br/>

 ## Running tests
 Only the backend portion of the application has unit tests.
-Therefore, navigate to the backend directory and run `npm run test`
+Therefore, navigate to the backend directory and run\
+`npm run test`